Homegateway/SmartDeviceTemplate/SDT/schema3.0/docs/SDT_Components.md

 *Module* elements are basically constraints or templates for how to model functionality of real things/appliances/devices within the [Domain](#Domain).
 There could be an infinite number of possible functionalities, however it is recommended to identify a not-too-large selection of them as generic examples (called *"*ModuleClasses*, see below) and allow for additional proprietary extensions.
 In a particular [Domain](#Domain) there will be one *Module* for each of the agreed *ModuleClasses* plus additional ones for each extension of a *ModuleClass*.

-The advantage of identifying a subset of generic *ModuleClasses* is that any suitable high-level software would then be able to "parse" the generic functionality for all compliant appliances, even if the proprietary parts could not be interpreted by the software.
+The advantage of identifying a subset of generic *ModuleClasses*, described below, is that any suitable high-level software would then be able to "parse" the generic functionality for all compliant appliances, even if the proprietary parts could not be interpreted by the software.

 Every [Device](#Device) can then be described by a collection of *Modules* (functionality).
 In the simplest examples, where there are no extensions needed, each *ModuleClass* has exactly one "child" Module ... in such cases the software developer can consider the two terms to be the same.